open-function-computers-llc/payment-taker/README.md

 ### Node dev server

-If you want to run the node dev server, make sure you visit the app at the sub folder address.
+If you want to run the node dev server, from the sub-folder /payment-vue run `npm run serve` and make sure you visit the app at the sub folder address feom the node server.
 On my machine, that's this: `http://localhost:8080/static/`